Takeaways from the 2022 midterm elections - KESQ

 But Latinos are not a monolith, and there were more important signs in Florida, too: Another traditional Democratic stronghold won by DeSantis was Osceola County, a majority Latino county south of Orlando with a heavily Puerto Rican population.

-However, it’ll take a while to fully gauge whether those GOP gains take place outside of Florida.
+However, it’s not clear if those GOP gains are materializing outside Florida.

-One key gauge will be three competitive House races in Texas, where the GOP hopes culturally conservative voters in the Rio Grande Valley will swing their way.
+One key gauge was the Rio Grande Valley in Texas, where three House races in heavily Latino districts were up for grabs.
+Democrats have won two of those races, CNN projected.
+Rep. Henry Cuellar, the only House Democrat who votes against abortion rights, won reelection in his Laredo-based 28th District, while Democratic Rep. Vicente Gonzalez defeated Republican Rep. Mayra Flores — the two were drawn into the same district — in the McAllen-based 34th District.
+The 15th District race, which was widely seen as the GOP’s best chance, is still too early to call.

+“The RED WAVE did not happen.
+Republicans and Independents stayed home,” Flores tweeted just after midnight.

 Arizona and Nevada, both competitive states with significant Latino populations, are also important to watch.
 So are a spate of House races in California, where it could take days or weeks for winners to become clear.